Codecademy/docs/content/general/concepts/what-is-the-factory-pattern/what-is-the-factory-pattern.md

 The constructors for these concrete models, calls `super()` which intern calls the overridden method `createTaxiRequest`.

-The overridden method `createTaxtRequest()` handles the instantiation logic of the class.
-The properties `pickUpLocation`, `destination`, and`distance` are set, with the `estimatedPrice` programmatically calculated using the static property `FARE_MULTIPLIER`.
-A print statement has been added to help illustrated the pattern.
+The overridden method `createTaxiRequest()` handles the instantiation logic of the class.
+The properties `pickUpLocation`, `destination`, and `distance` are set, with the `estimatedPrice` programmatically calculated using the static property `FARE_MULTIPLIER`.
+A print statement has been added to help illustrate the pattern.

 Below provides the concrete subclass `FoodDeliveryRequest` that extends the abstract class, `TaxiRequest`: